kzkadc/uninfo/README.md

 ![Overview](overview.png)

 ## Environment
-- Prepare the datasets (ImageNet-C, ImageNet-C-bar) and write their path in `dataset/dataset_config.py`.
+- Prepare the datasets (ImageNet-C, ImageNet-C-bar) and write their paths in `dataset/dataset_config.py`.
 - Install dependencies or build the docker image according to `docker/Dockerfile`.

 ```bash